DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ## Enterprise CA

 An Enterprise CA operates independently from the KEYNOA cloud environment.
-This could be a Private CA exclusive to a particular Enterprise.
-To facilitate the issuance of application certificates by this Enterprise CA, it is required to create an Intermediate CA. The newly created intermediate CA is signed by the Enterprise CA. Subsequently, the Intermediate CA is set up as a local CA within the KEYNOA cloud.
+This could be a Private CA exclusive to a particular enterprise.
+To facilitate the issuance of application certificates by this Enterprise CA, it is required to create an Intermediate CA. The newly created Intermediate CA is signed by the Enterprise CA. Subsequently, the Intermediate CA is set up as a local CA within the KEYNOA cloud.
 Follow the steps to create an [Enterprise CA](#create-an-enterprise-ca) signed Intermediate CA.

 <!-- To create an Intermediate CA, follow the steps below.  -->
 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/External-CA-concept.png)